JordanPittman/CS361P1/README.md

 some time reading through Jordan's implimentation and the existing tests, and then added documentation where I felt it was needed and added some unit tests to cover some of the edge cases that didn't look like they were handled in the initial tests.
-That is it.

 ### Jordan